tombetthauser/zine-magick/README.md

 ## Make a Blank Print File

-This is for making a starter print file that you can overlay other images onto.
-The pixel counts are fairly standard for good and excellent resolution.
+These are for making a starter 8.5 x 11 inch print file for a standard home printer that you can overlay other images onto.
+The argument given to the -size option are pixel counts and are set at fairly standard dimensions for good and excellent print resolution.

 ```bash
   # decent resolution / vertical orientation